pilpel1/tmuNOT/README.md

 3. **View Presentation:**
    - Open `presentation.html` in a browser
+   - Configure settings on start screen (slide timing, break intervals)
+   - Click play button or press space to start
    - Press F11 for fullscreen
-   - Use left/right arrow keys to navigate
-   - Or click left/right half of the screen
+   - Use left/right arrow keys to navigate or click left/right half of the screen

 ### Features
 - 📱 Responsive 16:9 design
-- 🎨 Random background for each image (red/green)
+- 🎨 Random background for each image (red/green) - max 3 consecutive
+- ⏱️ Auto-timer with progress bar and configurable timing
+- 🎬 Start screen with game settings
+- ⏸️ Automatic breaks every configurable number of slides
+- 📊 Progress counter (current slide of total)
-- ⌨️ Keyboard navigation (arrow keys)
+- ⌨️ Keyboard navigation (arrows, space to pause)
 - 🖱️ Mouse navigation (click)
 - 🖼️ Automatic image sizing

 ### File Structure
 ```